izumin5210/fail/README.md

 	Message string
 	// StatusCode is a status code that is desired to be used for a HTTP response StatusCode int
-	// Report represents whether the error should be reported to administrators Report bool
+	// Report represents whether the error should be reported to administrators (default true) Report bool
 	// StackTrace is a stack trace of the original error
 	// from the point where it was created